miniEggRoll/register-noop/README.md

 module.export = React.createClass({...});
 ```

-and adding comma-delimited file extensions to package.json:
+To setup what's going to ignore, add comma-delimited file extensions to package.json if you use ```npm run xxx``` commands:
 ```json
 {
   "main": "...",